Learning Informative Health Indicators Through Unsupervised Contrastive Learning: Results

-\textbf{Shelling Defect Detection:} The detection time of each model is evaluated in \tabref{tab:time}, where the model's detection time is compared with the domain experts' annotation as described in \secref{sec:ExpSetUP}.
-The model based on the \textit{dynCoeff} detected 3 out of 26 shelling defects (see TP column) and all of these were detected after the fault became obvious in the data (in the red zone), shortly before the next workshop visit ($dr$ close to 1).
-HELM is more sensitive and detected 21 of the 26 shelling defects, most of them (10 wheels) in the green zone, before the defect became obvious in the data.
-The two wheels detected in the red zone were still detected close to the expert's label ($dr<0.5$).
-The contrastive model detected most shelling defects (23 out of 26 defective wheels), of which the majority were detected in the orange zone (15 wheels). \ifdefined\ESREL
+\textbf{Shelling Defect Detection Time:} The detection times of {the best performing models and the model currently used in production} are evaluated in \tabref{tab:time}, where the model's detection times are compared with the domain experts' annotations, as described in \secref{sec:ExpSetUP}.
+The model based on the \textit{dynCoeff} detected 3 out of 26 shelling defects (see TP column), and all of these detections occurred after the fault became obvious in the data (in the red zone), shortly before the next workshop visit (with $dr$ close to 1).
+HELM detected 21 out of the 26 shelling defects, with the majority (10 wheels) being detected in the green zone, before the defect became obvious in the data. {Nine wheels are detected within the orange zone as exemplified on one wheel trajectory in \figref{fig:hi_shelling}}.
+The two wheels { that are} detected in the red zone { by the HELM model are} still identified close to the expert's label ($dr<0.5$).
+The {C}ontrastive model detect{s} most of the shelling defects (23 out of 26 defective wheels), with the majority being detected in the orange zone (15 wheels).